Abreaker16/GCP-TF/README.md

-# GCP Enterprise Platform — Terraform Module & CI/CD Pipelines
+# GCP — Terraform Module & CI/CD Pipelines

 Production-grade, modular Terraform for deploying an application to Google Cloud, with Cloud Build pipelines for infrastructure delivery and application deployment